By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Corvus Insurance

 Corvus was acquired by Travelers in 2024, which gives it the backing of one of the largest commercial insurers in the country while retaining its technology-forward underwriting approach.
-That combination makes it a somewhat unique position in the market.

 What Corvus does well: Corvus has strong capabilities in risk scanning and vulnerability assessment, and its integration with Travelers gives it significant capacity for larger accounts that might strain the balance sheets of pure-play cyber MGAs.
 Corvus has also built a reputation for thoughtful claims handling and a pragmatic approach to coverage disputes.
+Their pre-breach services and incident response resources are well-regarded.

 Who it tends to fit: Mid-market and larger businesses that want technology-forward underwriting backed by significant carrier capacity.
 The Travelers relationship also makes Corvus a natural option for businesses that want to consolidate their commercial insurance relationships with a single carrier group.